ishehadeh/smp/report/progress.typ

 ```

 Slices are similar, but their length is unknown at compile time.
-Furthermore, slices are a type of pointer, so this they are expressed as:
+Furthermore, slices are a type of pointer, so they are expressed as:
 ```
-let slice: &[1..5] = &array[3..5]
+let slice: &[1..5] = &array.[3..5]
 ```

-We chose this syntax because looks better than C-style arrays when combined with number ranges.
+We chose to place the type inside the brackets, unlike C-style arrays because it looks better when combined with number ranges.
+This syntax also disambiguates arrays from type parameters.

+The `.` in the array index syntax disambiguates calling a function pointer in an array from calling a function with a type parameter.

 === Characters & Strings
 Characters and strings both have dedicated types and syntax: